-These easy avocado chocolate cookies are a chocolate lover's dream!
-Soft, fudgy and with a deep chocolate flavour, you can enjoy this treat completely guilt free.
+These easy chocolate avocado cookies are a chocolate lover's dream.
+Soft, fudgy and with a deep chocolate flavour, you can enjoy them completely guilt free.
 How?
 Because these are Keto avocado cookies - sugar free, gluten free, packed with nutrients and keto friendly at only 3.5g net carbs per large cookie.
-And just in case you're wondering - no, you cannot taste the avocado!

 Avocado are my secret weapon for staying on track with the keto diet.
 They are incredibly nutritious, packed with healthy fats and above all, taste delicious.

-Now, I've come full circle with this avocado cookie recipe - here, I have used almond flour and a healthy dollop of almond butter.
+Now, I've come full circle with this avocado cookie recipe.

-Avocado - Make sure it's ripe and soft.
-I prefer to buy ripe avocados instead of the ripen-at-home ones, which tend to go from rock hard straight to brown.
+Avocado - Must be ripe and soft.
+Buy ripe avocados instead of the ripen-at-home ones.

 Egg - I always use large, room temperature eggs for baking.